acss-io/atomizer/docs/guides/syntax.md

 <div class="foo~D(n)"></div>
 ```

-This class hides the element if one of its previous siblings has the class `foo` attached to it.
+This class hides the element if one of its previous siblings has the class `foo' attached.

 ### &lt;Style&gt;